 Money expert Clark Howard has long been a proponent of credit freezes as the number one way to protect yourself and your finances from criminals.
 But many companies continue to push credit lock services.
-So, you may be wondering what the difference between a credit lock and credit freeze is.
+So, you may be wondering what the difference between the two is and if a credit lock is the same as a credit freeze.

 The Difference Between a Credit Lock and a Credit Freeze

-Despite being similar, a credit lock and credit freeze have some key differences.
+Despite having similar names, a credit lock and credit freeze have some key differences.
 Let’s talk about some things that distinguish a credit lock from a credit freeze.
-We’ll also cover how to lock your credit with the three major credit bureaus.

-A credit freeze is typically initiated by the consumer directly with the credit reporting agency.
+A credit freeze, on the other hand, is typically initiated by the consumer directly with the credit reporting agency.
 Here’s a side-by-side table of some of the differences between a credit lock and credit freeze:

 Credit Lock vs. Credit Freeze: The Differences